 Want an affordable and fuel-efficient compact car with all-wheel-drive?
 Subaru's Impreza sedan and hatchback are your best options - and aside from the thirsty, dated Mitsubishi Lancer, really your only options.

 Subaru recently redesigned the Impreza with an emphasis on gas mileage, cutting out excess weight, adding a fuel-thrifty continuously variable transmission and installing a smaller, more efficient engine.
-While the new car isn't quite as quick as the old model, it's cable of returning up to 36 mpg on the highway - an impressive figure for an all-wheel-drive vehicle.
+While the new car isn't quite as quick as the old model, it's cable of returning up to 37 mpg on the highway - an impressive figure for an all-wheel-drive vehicle.

-Outside, the latest Impreza looks more focused than its somewhat soft and rounded predecessor.
-Sleek headlights, well-integrated fender flares and squared-off bumpers highlight the hatchback model.
+Outside, the Impreza looks more focused than its somewhat soft and rounded predecessor.
+Sleek headlights, a Legacy-inspired radiator grille, well-integrated fender flares and an almost fastback-like roofline highlight the sedan.
 Inside, the interior is simple but highly functional, with a sporty three-spoke steering wheel and intuitive center stack controls.

 All-wheel-drive is standard across the line; it gives the Impreza a sure-footed feeling in slippery inclement weather.
 In terms of driving dynamics, the car's small size and capable chassis give it relatively nimble feel, but numb steering cuts down on the fun factor.
 Though slightly firm, the suspension provides a comfortable ride.

 Trim Level Breakdown

 The Impreza hatchback is offered in five trim levels: 2.0i, 2.0i Premium, 2.0i Limited, 2.0i Sport Limited and 2.0i Sport Premium.